Beam-Connectivity/beam-connectivity.github.io/index.md

 👨🏼‍🏫 We are always learning and looking to improve *how* we work

+👐🏼 We love OSS, both using and contributing

 🤼 The whole team is super-smart and friendly

  📍 We are a remote and flexible team - fitting in with other commitments is important to us